contensis/contensis.github.io/docs-src/content-types/field-editors/editor-markdown.md

 ### Show toolbar
-This setting enables you to prevent the editor toolbar from being displayed.
-This would require an author to understand how to write in the markdown syntax.
+This setting lets you to prevent the editor toolbar from being displayed.
+This would require an author to understand how to write in the Markdown syntax.

 The default is set to *No*.

 ### Show status
-This setting changes the visibility of the character and word count below the markdown editor.
+This setting changes the visibility of the character and word count below the Markdown editor.

 Its default is set to *No*.

 ### Allow fullscreen
-It's possible to edit markdown in a fullscreen window within Contensis.
+It's possible to edit Markdown in a fullscreen window within Contensis.
 This setting determines if authors should be allowed to enter fullscreen.

 The default is set to *No*.